kamilkisiela/graphql-inspector/website/docs/products/github.md

   experimental_merge: false
   # Label to mark Pull Request introducing breaking changes as safe and expected ('approved-breaking-change' by default)
   approveLabel: 'approved-breaking-change'
+  # Limit a list of changes in summary to max 150
+  summaryLimit: 150

 # Notifications (disabled by default)
 notifications: